 - (a) The parties recognise that patterns of employment in CSIRO have changed significantly in recent years.
-Consistent with the commitment to treat all officers equitably, whether term or indefinite, it is agreed that officers employed for a specified term will be: - informed of their rights and options in respect to applicable superannuation schemes on commencement or when their employment situation changes; - required to participate in the APA process, when employed for periods exceeding 3 months; - eligible for performance rewards on the same basis as an indefinite officer including entitlement to Performance and Development Step progression where breaks between appointments do not exceed 3 months in an APA cycle; - exempt from a further probation period provided that: - o the break since their last period of service is not greater than 6 months; - o prior service has been satisfactory; - o the appointee is medically fit to perform the requirements of the position; and - o the new duties are comparable with the duties undertaken in the previous position. - eligible for applicable relocation conditions (temporary or permanent relocation as appropriate) provided that: - o their position is required at the new location; - o they are employed at the date of written notice of transfer to a new location; and - o their term extends beyond the transfer date.
+Consistent with the commitment to treat all officers equitably, whether term or indefinite, it is agreed that officers employed for a specified term will be: - informed of their rights and options in respect to applicable superannuation schemes on commencement or when their employment situation changes; - required to participate in the APA process, when employed for periods exceeding three months; - eligible for performance rewards on the same basis as an indefinite officer including entitlement to Performance and Development Step progression where breaks between appointments do not exceed three months in an APA cycle; - exempt from a further probation period provided that: - (i) the break since their last period of service is not greater than six months; - (ii) prior service has been satisfactory; - (iii) the appointee is medically fit to perform the requirements of the position; and - (iv) the new duties are comparable with the duties undertaken in the previous position. - eligible for applicable relocation conditions (temporary or permanent relocation as appropriate) provided that: - (i) their position is required at the new location; - (ii) they are employed at the date of written notice of transfer to a new location; and - (iii) their term extends beyond the transfer date.